 - 2/3 tablespoon cooking oil (e.g. canola oil) or butter

 - adult supervision

 - In a large bowl, dissolve yeast and sugar in warm water.

 - Learn how to measure.

-- what is yeast?
-Yeast is a live, single-celled fungus.
+- Why do we use yeast in bread making?
+Well, yeast is a live, single-celled fungus.
 Active dry yeast is lies dormant (despite the name) until it comes into contact with warm water.